satvikxbansal/Spotter--Mediapipe-/README.md

 DashboardContentFactory
   -> how generated plans become dashboard content

+WorkoutPreviewState
+  -> how a generated plan is edited before launch
 ```

 The camera stack should stay shared between free analysis and planned workouts.